seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 To my objection in thy beauteous love?

 **COUNTESS**
-My father on his blessing hath commanded—
+My father on his blessing hath commanded--

 **KING EDWARD**
 That thou shalt yield to me?